-Separation and divorce are difficult enough, but when you have children together, it can get complicated.
-Unfortunately, it is not unusual for one parent to try to turn the children against the other parent.
+Separation and divorce are difficult enough, but it can get complicated when you have children together.
+Unfortunately, it is not unusual for one parent to turn the children against the other parent.
 This is known as parental alienation, and it can be difficult to prove.

 What is Parental Alienation?

 Parental alienation occurs when one parent uses strategies like alienating, programming, or brainwashing to either turn them against the other parent or distance them from the other parent in some way.